-In recent years, the US has imposed a broad range of extraterritorial sanctions under which non-US persons carrying out certain activities involving Iran may be penalised under US law, even if the non-US persons have no ties, contact or nexus to the US at all.
+extraterritorial sanctions under which non-US persons carrying out certain activities involving Iran may be penalised under US law, even if the non-US persons have no ties, contact or nexus to the US at all.
+The US government has also imposed extraterritorial sanctions targeting non-US persons engaging in certain conduct with persons designated under US sanctions targeting Russia.
 The US government refers to these as 'secondary' sanctions because the penalties that can be imposed involve prohibitions on US persons dealing with the penalised persons.
 In other words, the secondary sanctions act by prohibiting US banks from lending, US companies from exporting, or other US persons from providing other services, to specified non-US persons.